-Exploring the Dali Museum in Figueres is like falling down the rabbit hole in Alice style and enter an enchanted land.
+Exploring the Dali Museum in Figueres is like falling down the rabbit hole in Alice style and entering an enchanted land.
 Part childlike, part satiric and sadistic, in the museum you actually enter the complex mind of one of the greatest showmen of the 20th century, Salvador Dali.
 Pieces of his imagination, thought process, cruel humour, brooding sense of apocalypse, and vanity lie naked in front of your eyes.
 Not that it seems to bother the artist much.
 In fact, his intention was to create shock value and wonder through surrealism and you see a world so different, that it leaves a tantalizing sense of strangeness.
 This is also the great artist’s final resting place and you have an uncanny feeling of those famous smirking eyes following you everywhere, just to laugh out loud at your mediocrity.

 You may also like: Our baby’s first road trip in photos